bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 ### Background research

-Thorough background research is essential for understanding the client’s context and preparing for effective engagement:
+Thorough background research is useful for understanding the client’s context and preparing for effective engagement:

 - **Company history:** Dive into sources such as the client’s website, Wikipedia page, and recent news articles to gather a comprehensive history of the company.
 Understand their milestones, key achievements, and significant changes over time.